Drishyam: Is the 2015 Indian Film Based on a True Crime?

 Directed by Nishikant Kamat and starring Ajay Devgn, Tabu, and Shriya Saran, ‘Drishyam’ (Visual in English) is an Indian Malayalam-language family drama thriller film The story follows the struggle of a cable TV operator Vijay Salgaonkar and his family as they become the subject of suspicion after the disappearance of Sameer AKA Sam, the son of Inspector-General of Goa Police, Meera Deshmukh.
 Things go haywire for this close-knit family of four when a murder occurs in the house.
 What follows is a series of thrilling chase sequences and intense family drama.

 Upon its release in 2015, the film received universal acclaim.
 It focuses on themes of acts of desperation and murderous lengths to which people can go to protect their loved ones.
 Nobody truly knows what someone is capable of, especially when the matter revolves around saving their kin.
-The compelling performances, cat-and-mouse sequences, suspenseful atmosphere, and frantic acts of instinct might make one wonder whether ‘Drishyam’ is based on real events.
-If you’re curious about the same, here’s everything we found!
+Drishyam’s realistic portrayal – the acting, chases, tension, and desperate actions – might blur the lines between fiction and reality.
+Here’s the truth behind the story!

-No, ‘Drishyam’ is not based on a true story.
+‘Drishyam’ is a fictional story.
 Though Upendra Sidhye penned the taut screenplay, it is a remake of the eponymous 2013 Indian Malayalam-language film written and directed by Jeethu Joseph.
-The story is the brainchild of Jeethu, who received several accolades and international recognition for the film, leading to it being remade in several Indian as well as foreign languages, such as Sinhala, Chinese and Indonesian.
+The story is the brainchild of Jeethu, who received several accolades and international recognition for the film, leading to its being remade in several Indian and foreign languages, such as Sinhala, Chinese, and Indonesian.
 However, upon the announcement of the Hindi remake, the legal team of Indian producer Ekta Kapoor sent a legal notice to Jeethu’s team.

 In the statement, Ekta’s team reportedly alleged that the movie was inspired by Keigo Higashino’s ‘The Devotion of Suspect X,’ the 2005 Japanese novel she acquired the adaptation rights of.
 In an interview with The Times of India, the director clarified, “After Ekta’s legal team sent us the letter, I watched the Japanese film, Suspect X, which is an adaptation of the Japanese novel.”
 Jeethu added, “There could be similarities between my film and that Japanese film, but my film is neither an adaptation nor a copy.
 The Japanese film is also about a murder cover-up and hence the allegation.”